cstyan/tcp-assign2/README.md

 Jacobson states
 >The obvious ways to implement a window-based transport protocol can result in exactly the wrong
->in response to network congestion.
+>behaviour in response to network congestion.

 What does he mean by this?